-In the English Coronation Service, which happens, of course, in the context of a Solemn Pontifical Mass, only the Celebrant, Sacred Ministers, the Sovereign, and the Sovereign's Spouse receive Holy Communion.
+In the English Coronation Service, which happens, of course, in the context of an Anglican Solemn Pontifical Mass, only the Celebrant, Sacred Ministers, the Sovereign, and the Sovereign's Spouse receive Holy Communion.
 I wonder if this piece of Anglican Patrimony could be a useful contribution to the solution of a problem in the Latin Church.

 Not that many Catholic parishes have a weekly coronation.
 What I have in mind is the difficulty often raised by Nuptial Masses at which there is a general, or open, Communion.
 We all know that this is problem.
 It's not just a question that crops up with regard to mixed marriages or in post-Christian England.
 Even where Catholicism is still the cultural 'fall-back' religion of a society, as in Ireland, there must be an increasing problem of people who are lapsed making an act of Communion when not in a state of grace.
 Of course, it is not for us to judge the state of another man's soul; but clergy do have a pastoral duty not wantonly to create situations in which it may prudently be foreseen that people might eat and drink "not discerning the Lord's Body".

 Frankly, I see very little problem about confining Holy Communion at a Nuptial Mass to the Happy Couple.
 There is already a social convention that they are, on this day, a very special couple, Monarchs, as it were, for a day (even if we Latins do not, as the Byzantines so happily do, crown them).
 It could very easily become accepted as part of their special and privileged status that only they received Holy Communion.
-It would obviate all the unease we naturally feel about the apparent discourtesy of 'excluding' from a general Communion those who are not of the household of Faith; indeed, may not be even nominal believers.
+It would obviate all the unease we naturally feel about the apparent social discourtesy of 'excluding' from a general Communion those who are not of the household of Faith; indeed, may not be even nominal believers.

 I shall delete all cracks about confining Communion at Funeral Masses to the Deceased.
 But I do wonder about the modern conventional wisdom that Masses without a general Communion are ipso facto and always improper.
 In a curious sort of way, our age which prides itself sometimes on flexibility is often fairly rigidly uniform and doctrinaire.
 When I was an undergraduate in the early 1960s, the Pusey House Sunday High Mass was non-communicating; College Chaplains were sensitive about PH filching communicants from the 'primary worshipping community' of the College Chapel.
 PH claimed simply to 'supplement' and not to replace College chapels.
 And at nearby S Mary Mags, the High Mass was non-communicating and Communion was given from the Tabernacle ten minutes before Mass began.